 Exhibit 1100-1 shows the major activities associated with WSDOT’s practical design approach and corresponding Design Manual chapters and Basis of Design sections.

-When using a BOD, start as early as possible.
+Start compiling the BOD as early as possible.
 During planning or scoping, a BOD may be only partially completed.
 Information documented on the BOD provides an opportunity for greater consistency between strategies developed in planning and solutions developed in scoping and design.
 Information documented in the BOD comes through use of consent-based recommendations (see Section 1100.04).

 Contact the region Program Management regarding the need to initiate a BOD during the project-scoping phase.
 Since the BOD is ultimately a document that supports design decisions, the approval of a BOD, which ideally takes place at 30% design level or earlier, is a part of, and included in, the project Design Approval process (see Chapter 300).
+Note that if a BOD has been prepared for a project and no design elements were changed, ASDE approval of the BOD is not required.

 Basis of Design:  www.wsdot.wa.gov/Design/Support.htm